The Financial Services Royal Commission – we digest Hayne’s Final Report

 As expected, Commissioner Hayne’s report has identified a wide range of potential misconduct, and conduct that does not meet community standards or expectations, right across the financial services industry.

-However, it was the large banks and AMP that were the subject of most case studies featuring in the Commission hearings, and which have come in for the most stinging criticism from the Commission.
+However, it was the large banks that were the subject of most case studies featuring in the Commission hearings, and which have come in for the most stinging criticism from the Commission.

 Each of the major banks (other than Westpac) has been referred to regulatory authorities to consider whether criminal prosecution is warranted.
 Twenty-four entities are potentially exposed to criminal liability as a result of the Commission’s referrals.